Generative Flows with Invertible Attentions: Proposed Attention Flow

 \section{Proposed Attention Flow}

-The proposed attention flow (AttnFlow) aims at inserting invertible map-based (iMap) and scaled dot-product attention (iSDP) flow layers to conventional flow-based generative models (see Fig.\ref{fig:concept} (c)), so that different types of long-range correlations can be learned to enhance the representation power of normalizing flows.
+The proposed attention flow (AttnFlow) aims at inserting invertible map-based (iMap) or transformer-based (iTrans) attention flow layers to conventional flow-based generative models (see Fig.(\ref{fig:concept}) (c)), so that the attention learning can enhance their representation learning efficiency.
 Like conventional attention mechanisms, an attention operation accepts a feature map $\mathbf{h}_{\text{in}}$ of shape $(H, W, C_{\text{in}})$ as input, and outputs an attended featured map $\mathbf{h}_{\text{out}}$ of shape $(H, W, C_{\text{out}})$ with a transformation $\mathbf{h}_{\text{out}} = G(\mathbf{h}_{\text{in}})$.
-In practice, attention learning consists of three steps: (1) reshaping the input feature map $\mathbf{h}_{\text{in}}$, (2) computing the attention weights $\mathbf{W}_{\text{attn}}$, and (3) applying the learned attention weights to output $\mathbf{h}_{\text{out}}$.
-To accommodate the introduced attention modules into normalizing flows, we should also ensure the attention transformation $G$ preserve the tractability of inverse and Jacobian determinant computation.
-For this purpose, we introduce a 3D checkboard masking strategy for globally permuted binary patterns (\textit{i.e.}, two-split generation $x_1, x_2$) of the entire flow feature maps.
-Our strategy is inspired by the existing split techniques as proposed in \cite{dinh2017density,kingma2018glow}.
-Fig.\ref{fig:masking} illustrates the suggested checkboard masking scheme.
-The permutation is first performed on the whole space (along the domains of height, width, and channels) of the input feature maps, and then the binary split is conducted along the channels.
-Compared to the masking strategies in \cite{dinh2017density,kingma2018glow}, ours is able to generate binary patterns globally and thus leads to longer-range learning on attentions.
-The simple nature of the introduced global split better ensures the involved attention can be invertible easily (see Fig.\ref{fig:attnflow_main} for the computation graph of forward and inverse propagation of our further introduced attentions).
-Further, the resulting Jacobian, in this case, is a block-lower-triangular matrix whose determinant can be computed easily using the product of the determinants of the diagonal block matrices.
-Below we provide the details of the two introduced invertible attentions, their inverse propagation, and the corresponding Jacobian determinant computation.
+In practice, attention learning consists of three steps: \textit{(i)} reshaping the input feature map $\mathbf{h}_{\text{in}}$, \textit{(ii)} computing the attention weights $\mathbf{W}_{\text{attn}}$, and \textit{(iii)} applying the learned attention weights to output $\mathbf{h}_{\text{out}}$.
+To integrate the introduced attention modules into generative flows, we must ensure the attention transformation $G$ preserves the tractability of inverse and Jacobian determinant computation.
+Hence, we introduce a checkerboard masking scheme for globally permuted binary patterns (\ie, two-split generation $\bm{x}_1, \bm{x}_2$) of the entire flow feature maps.
+Inspired by the existing split techniques \cite{dinh2017density, kingma2018glow}, we proposed a spatial-channel checkerboard masking scheme.
+As illustrated in Fig.(\ref{fig:checkerboards}) (c), the permutation is performed on the whole space and channel dimensions of the input feature maps.
+Compared to the existing spatial checkerboard masking \cite{dinh2017density} (Fig.(\ref{fig:checkerboards}) (a)) and channel-wise masking \cite{dinh2017density,kingma2018glow} (Fig.(\ref{fig:checkerboards}) (b)) that are directly applied to generate binary patterns on the space and channel domains, the introduced spatial-channel checkerboard masking (Fig.(\ref{fig:checkerboards}) (c)) can produce more globally permuted binary patterns.
+As our methods learn attentions across the splits, the more permuted and staggered binary patterns allow for more complete long-range interactions.